Secure, Manage, and Put Your Digital Identity to Work

 Make sure you recognize the source of any emails you’re getting.
 If you’re not sure, and if the sender is asking for potentially sensitive information (or even just asking you to click a link you’ve never seen before), then try to verify their email address.
 Also look for spelling or grammar mistakes, or other things that seem fishy.
 Look for legitimate URL’s, and use your internet browser bookmarks to reach a site rather than following a URL from an unverified email.

-It’s also a good idea to enable dual-factor authentication on your apps, especially ones that transmit sensitive information (like banking).
+Enable dual-factor authentication on your apps, especially ones that transmit sensitive information (like banking).
 Often, this takes the form of a password that you receive on your mobile phone, through an email confirmation, or through a Google Authenticator passcode.
-Also consider activating voice, fingerprint, facial recognition, or geolocation-based means of authentication which may be available on some of newer smartphone models.
+Also consider activating voice, fingerprint, facial recognition, or geolocation-based means of authentication.

-If you’re concerned about the privacy of your communications, then consider using services that encrypt sensitive materials you send via email or texting.
+Consider using services that encrypt sensitive materials you send via email or texting.
 It can be a bit of a headache; in many cases, both the email sender and the recipient need to have software installed to encrypt and decrypt messages.
+However, it can increase the privacy of your communications.
 There is a range of services that you can sign up for, from internet browser extensions to paid subscription services, to help you do this.

 Be mindful of emerging technologies.
 Especially with AI-enabled technologies that use voice recognition (like Amazon’s Alexa), or wearable devices like smart watches that may be collecting your health and biometric information, try to inform yourself about how these devices are managing your information; whether they’re saving this information; and whether they’re susceptible to hacks.
 If you are saving information in the cloud, consider whether it’s worth getting this data encrypted.